isomerpages/govtech-gobusiness/pages/about-us.md

 ### Helping businesses GoFurther

-In addition to government e-services, we also publish product tips and interviews with innovation businesses on the GoBusiness Blog
+In addition to government e-services, we also publish product tips and interviews with innovation businesses on the [GoBusiness Blog](/gobusiness-blog/).

 Watch this video to learn how GoBusiness helped three local SMEs with their government related transactions: